AqwamCreates/DataPredict/docs/TermsAndConditions.md

   * Release any or all User's Interacting assets under Apache 2.0 license either to publicly, privately to Licensor, to Licensor's third parties or a combination of any of them;

   * Determine the timing and manner of such release.

+* Nothing in this Agreement shall be construed as granting User any license, right, title, or interest in or to LoreReactor itself.
+All rights to LoreReactor remain exclusively with Licensor.
+The Apache 2.0 release obligation applies solely to User's Interacting assets and does not extend to, modify, or affect the licensing terms of the Library.

 * The User may not remove codes that the Licensor has released under Apache 2.0 license pursuant to this Agreement.